Last Updated on

 The masters taught many traditional instruments including those used in the kantaoming (classical wedding music), pinpeat ensemble, the chapie, or long-neck 2-string guitar, and the Memm, which is an instrument constructed from a tree fiber found only in the northern Cambodian jungle, string and lizard scales; it uses the player’s head as a resonating box.
 They also taught performing arts such as traditional Cambodian opera, folk dance and classical dance also known as Cambodian ballet.

-CLA has paid particular attention to teaching rare and endangered art forms and instruments such as the ksai diev--the instrument of the heart, made from a gourd and played over the chest cavity.
+CLA has paid particular attention to teaching rare and endangered art forms and instruments such as the ksai diev–the instrument of the heart, made from a gourd and played over the chest cavity.
 Smot is a rare Buddhist chanting form sung in various religious ceremonies.
 Citizens now can hear live smot being sung in the temples rather than old tapes from before the Khmer Rouge.

-Now that CLA has been working with these masters and students for almost two decades we have expanded the types of work we do.
+Now that Cambodian Living Arts has been working with these masters and students for almost two decades we have expanded the types of work we do.
 We’ve started offering scholarships to excellent students to study in high school and college.
 We work to help emerging professional artists make a living, a good example is the Children of Bassac, a dance group we have supported since 2003 and that has performed in other counties.

-Over our near-20 year history, CLA has always evolved our work in line with the rapid development of the country and the re-emerging arts sector.
+Over our near-20 year history, Cambodian Living Arts has always evolved our work in line with the rapid development of the country and the re-emerging arts sector.
 In recent years, we have focused on implementing platforms that will nurture talent and equip young people with essential skills; for example fellowships for emerging cultural leaders; scholarships for career advancement of artists and administrators; performance platforms that create jobs and grow audiences for performing arts, and advocacy and networking activities that result in national and international engagement with the Cambodian arts sector.

 As we look to the future, we will focus more of our efforts on stimulating creativity and innovation in the arts sector.
 We will continue to build links between the arts sector in Cambodia and those of our neighbors in the Greater Mekong region and further afield in Asia.
 We are seeking to further integrate arts and culture into the Cambodian public school curriculum, while also further increasing performance opportunities for Cambodian artists while further cultivating audiences, both at home and overseas.
-To make sure that artists’ voices are always at the heart of all our programs, CLA has created a new committee of four Associate Artists to oversee implementation of the strategy.
+To make sure that artists’ voices are always at the heart of all our programs, Cambodian Living Arts has created a new committee of four Associate Artists to oversee the implementation of the strategy.

 We work to bring different arts groups in the country together, to build capacity and generate a movement that will facilitate the transformation of Cambodia.
 We want Cambodia to be known for its arts and culture, not just the killing fields.
 This is how we can have peace.